tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

    > :memo: **Note:** The Compute Canada (CC) HPC is run in a Linux environment.
 You interact with it using typed commands.
 CC has a useful Wiki introducing Linux ([here](https://docs.computecanada.ca/wiki/Linux_introduction)).
 There are also many good resources online, like this [command cheatsheat (pdf) from fosswire](https://files.fosswire.com/2007/08/fwunixref.pdf).
 SciNet has a course on "The Linux Shell" (see their [training page](https://support.scinet.utoronto.ca/education/browse.php)).

    > :warning: **Warning:** Don't use the login node for computationally intensive tasks (you may get banned).
 The login node is for compilation and other tasks not expected to consume more than about 10 CPU-minutes and about 4 gigabytes of RAM.
-Otherwise, submit a job via the scheduler, or request and allocation
+Otherwise, submit a job via the scheduler, or request an allocation.

 2. **Create and activate a virtual environment**